bihealth/sodar-server/docs_manual/source/dev_guide.rst

-When naming your work branches, prefix them with the issue ID, preferably followed by a verb depicting the action: "add", "update", "fix", "remove", "refactor", "upgrade", "deprecate" or something else if none of these ar applicable.
+When naming your work branches, prefix them with the issue ID, preferably followed by a verb depicting the action: "add", "update", "fix", "remove", "refactor", "upgrade", "deprecate" or something else if none of these are applicable.
+If a relevant issue does not exist yet, please create one in the repository's issue tracker.
+This will make changes and pull requests much easier to track.

 The rest of the branch name should *concisely* represent the change.
-It is not necessary (and often not recommended) to include the entire name of the issue as they may be verbose.
+It is not necessary (and often not recommended) to include the entire name of the issue as they may be overly verbose.

 If a branch and pull request tackles multiple issues at once, including the ID of the most major issue is enough.